Unit 16 Shapes and Omissions

 A shape in print can be used to represent its geometric form and sometimes omissions.
 The shape used in print should be used in braille.
 The shape indicator (dots (1-2-4-6) is followed by a number or symbol that represents that shape and the spacing used in print is followed.

-Since the shape indicator also has a Grade 2 meaning, a Grade 1 indicator must be used if the symbol can be misinterpreted as a contraction.
+Since the shape indicator also has a contracted meaning, a grade 1 indicator must be used if the symbol can be misinterpreted as a contraction.

 Examples: